atomisthq/docs/docs/user-guide/rug/generators.md

 This will provide you with a sane default to start from.
 Add now your own project content and start editing the default generator.

-## Test Generators

-Rug generators are project like any other and they should be tested accordingly.
-Rug supports a BDD approach to validate Rugs themselves.

-### TODO when the Gherkin support is completed

-## Release and Distribute Generators

-Generators are released and distributed as any other Rug projects, please refer to the dedicated documentation on this topic.

-[ruggenref]: /reference/rug/generators.md
-[rugproj]: /reference/rug/archives.md
 [cli]: /user-guide/interfaces/cli/index.md
 [rugeditors]: https://github.com/atomist-rugs/rug-editors
 [rugproj]: https://github.com/atomist-rugs/rug-project